 Food Shortage: Why Shelves are Empty & What to Do

-When dealing with raw meat, you have to be very very careful.
-Due to people testing positive for COVID19, many meat processing and packing plants closed for a period of time.
+You must be very careful when dealing with raw meat.
 There are plenty of hogs, chickens, and cows, but they all have to go through processing and packing plants.
-If workers get sick, or the plant closes, there is a limited supply of meat being sent into the stores.
+If workers get sick or the plant closes, a limited meat supply is sent to the stores.
+The food for livestock hasn’t been as plentiful, causing the prices for meat to stay high.

 Importing Has Slowed

-Global trade has fallen in the last few months pretty significantly.
+Global trade has fallen pretty significantly in the last few months.
 The United States imports about half of our fruit, such as grapes and bananas, from Mexico.

-We also import about 20% of our vegetables from Mexico during this time of the year.
-And, as many people know, we import a ton from China.
+We also import about 20% of our vegetables from Mexico during this time of year, and, as many people know, we import a ton from China.

-Imports have drastically slowed from China and small business owners can’t get many of the products that they sell.
+Imports from China have drastically slowed, and small business owners can’t get many of the products they sell.
 Therefore, we will see more empty shelves.

-Basically, there are a whole lot of reasons you are seeing empty shelves, but just because the shelves are empty doesn’t mean you can’t still prep.
+You may see empty shelves for many reasons, but just because the shelves are empty doesn’t mean you can’t still prep.

 How to Prepare During a Food Shortage

-Obviously, if you are a prepper, you will already have at least a few months of food stocked up.
-But, if you aren’t out there restocking, your food supply will soon run out, and you will have your own food shortage.
+If you are a serious prepper, you’ll already have at least a few months of food stocked up.
+But, if you aren’t restocking, your food supply will soon run out, and you will have a personal food shortage.
 Here are some things you can do:

 Buy What’s Available During a Food Shortage